Advertising copywriter

 - present ideas to the creative director for approval and development and then to your clients

-- write clear, persuasive, original copy through the various iterations of the project
+- write clear, persuasive and original copy throughout the project

 - proofread copy to check spelling and grammar